 Another adventure at the house occurred in August 1825 when General Marquis de Lafayette was ending his tour of the U.S. Lafayette and his entourage began the day at President Monroe’s Oak Hill estate, south of Leesburg.
 About mid-day, they travelled north on today’s Route 15 and arrived in Leesburg in time for an elegant dinner on the courthouse square.
 After feasting and drinking to toasts by every important man in the county, the party retired to Belmont, the home of Ludwell Lee.
 Because Belmont wasn’t large enough to accommodate everyone, some of the group stayed here at Coton Farm.
 Servants from both plantations formed a double line between the two estates holding lanterns and torches to light the way for guests going from one place to the other.

-It might be surprising to learn that Lansdowne Resort and Spa isn’t the first establishment to welcome travelers to our property.
+It might be surprising to learn that our resort in Virginia isn’t the first establishment to welcome travelers to our property.
 This was a perfect location to offer food and drink to travelers and a place to refresh their horses while traveling west to the mountains or returning to the city of Alexandria.
 These early rest stops for travelers were called ordinaries or houses of private entertainment.
 The ordinaries were public houses.